uvarovserge/larahex/README.md

 ## Usage

+Install it with: `composer global require uvarovserge/larahex`

-Usage: `./larahex your_project_name`.
+Usage: `larahex your_project_name`.
 In your current directory a folder with this name will be created, which will contain the project code.